 April 2014

 The water switch from Detroit’s system to Flint River is considered temporary.
 At the same time, the city waits to connect to a new regional water system.
 The move was made as an economic measure for the struggling, majority-black city.
-The shift was delayed for days because workers had to complete constructing a disinfectant system at a treatment plant.
+The shift was delayed for days because workers had to complete the construction of a disinfectant system at a treatment plant.

 Soon after the switch, residents began complaining about the water's smell, taste, and appearance.
 They also raise health concerns like skin rashes and hair loss.
-So as concerns about bacteria and other problems.
+So, there are concerns about bacteria and other problems.

 August 2014

-It is the first time the city aroused an advisory to its residents on the west side of Flint to boil their water.
-It announced that Fecal coliform bacterium had been detected in their water supply.
-The high amount of chlorine was raised in the water and cleaned the system.
+This was the first time the city had issued an advisory to its residents on the west side of Flint to boil their water.
+The advisory announced that a Fecal coliform bacterium had been detected in their water supply.
+A high amount of chlorine was added to the water, and the system was cleaned.

 September 2014

 The city issued another boil-the-water advisory for having another positive test result of F. coliform bacteria.
 The contamination of this kind of bacteria in the water is also a warning or sign of E. coli bacteria or other disease-causing microorganisms.
-The city officials announced that they would clean the pipes and add more chlorine to the water.
-After four days, the residents were told that drinking water from their tap was safe.
+The city officials said they would clean the pipes and add more chlorine.
+After four days, the residents were told drinking water from their tap was safe.

 October 2014